Best hybrid SUVs and hybrid 4x4s 2020

 If you're interested in the latter, check out our list of the best plug-in hybrid SUVs – otherwise read on for our rundown of the best hybrid SUVs on sale in the UK as of early 2020.

 While the Toyota C-HR doesn’t boast four-wheel-drive capability, it combines the latest hybrid technology with attractive styling thanks to its raised-up body.
-As of late 2019, it's available with a choice of 1.8 or 2.0-litre petrol-electric hybrid powertrains, with the 1.2-litre turbocharged petrol having been discontinued.
+It's available with a choice of 1.8 or 2.0-litre petrol-electric hybrid powertrains, with the non-hybrid 1.2-litre turbocharged petrol having been discontinued.

 Those sharp exterior lines mean this isn't the most spacious family SUV you can buy, but it should be more than sufficient for many buyers nonetheless.
 On the road, the suspension treads the line nicely between fun and comfort, so the C-HR doesn’t sacrifice enjoyment or ride quality in pursuit of low running costs.
 Read our full review.